Luis AparicioLuis Ernesto Aparicio

 Aparicio was traded back to the White Sox after the 1967 season, and he spent three more years with Chicago before moving to the Boston Red Sox.
 Aparicio spent his last three seasons in the major leagues in Boston.

 Aparicio played his final game on Sept.
 28, 1973 at the age of 40 and officially retired after he was released by the Red Sox in March of 1974.
 At the time of his retirement, he held the record for shortstops in games played, double plays turned and assists.
-He finished his career with 2,677 hits and a .311 on-base-percentage.
-He was a 10-time All-Star.
+He finished his career with 2,677 hits and 506 stolen bases.
+He was named to 13 All-Star Games.

 In 1984, Aparicio was inducted into the Hall of Fame – becoming the first Venezuela native to earn enshrinement in Cooperstown.